 - Colada Shop‘s Chocolate de la Abuela & Churros con Chocolate — The atmosphere at Colada shop is simply unbeatable.
 The Latin music and Cuban charm will get your blood pumping.
 Enjoy their thick drinking chocolate with some freshly baked cinnamon churros.
 Colada also offers hot cocoa de la abuela/grandma’s hot chocolate (“classic Cuban hot chocolate”) that’s delicious.
 You can’t go wrong. ¡Viva el chocolate!
 1405 T Street NW.

 Bonus: Pineapple and Pearls‘ hot chocolate — another delectable option to warm your spirit!
+We’ve also heard that Bayou Bakery in VA has amazing hot cocoa.

 Which hot chocolate on the list is your favorite?
 What did we miss?
 Please comment below.
 Happy sipping!